keoughkath/git-primer/README.md

 git config --global user.email jdoe@example.org
 ```

-## Create a Repo (GitHub)
-Visit the [Gladstone Institutes group](https://github.com/gladstone-institutes) and click the green "New" button.
-Fill out the forms, and you'll get a page with instructions on how to create a new repository on the command line, push an existing repository from the command line or import code from a non-git repository.

 ## Clone a Repo (GitHub)
-Visit the desired repository, e.g., [git-primer](https://github.com/gladstone-institutes/git-primer), and click the "Fork" button in the upper right.
-When your fork is created, click the green "Clone or download" button and copy the URL, e.g., `https://github.com/gladstone-institutes/git-primer.git`, to your clipboard.
-Then open your terminal to create and enter the repository from the command line (your copied URL should have your GitHub username instead of `gladstone-institutes`):
+Sign into your GitHub account and visit the desired repository, e.g., [git-primer](https://github.com/gladstone-institutes/git-primer).
+Click the "Fork" button in the upper right, and when your fork is created, click the green "Clone or download" button to copy the URL, e.g., `https://github.com/gladstone-institutes/git-primer.git`, to your clipboard.
+Then open your terminal to create a local version of the repository from the command line (your copied URL should have your GitHub username instead of `gladstone-institutes`):

 ```bash
 git clone https://github.com/gladstone-institutes/git-primer.git